Phoenix-Finance/Phoenix-Documentation/content/howto/tradelev.md

 ## Step 5

 Simply input the amount of tokens you would like to buy, or the amount you would like to pay on the buying page.
-Noted that you can change the curreny for payment.
+Noted that you can change the currency for payment.
 In this very case, you may pay with USDC or WBTC to buy WBTC BULL x3.

-The 'Token Information' part will introduce you the basics of this leveraged tokens, like the current leverage, borrowing APR (the cost from borrowing assets to power leverages), total transaction fee.
+The 'Token Information' part will introduce you to the basics of the leveraged tokens, like the current leverage, borrowing APR (the cost from borrowing assets to power leverages), total transaction fee.

 Please also note that the 'asset' and 'debt' per token show the actual holdings backing one unit of the leveraged tokens.
-Bull tokens will have underlying coins as asset and borrowing stablecoins.
+Bull tokens will have underlying coins as assets and borrowing stablecoins.
 Bear tokens will have stablecoins as assets and borrow the underliers.

 ![](https://z3.ax1x.com/2021/08/25/hEpszR.png)